 E-procurement is likely to attract a better response in international bidding, as the convenience in receiving and submitting bids is greater.
 Most international companies expect to bid for government contracts through electronic means.

-The system should provide an audit trail, so that actions would be recorded and any malpractice would become more easily detected.
+The system should provide an audit trail, so that actions would be recorded, and any malpractice would become more easily detected.
 For example, the time of bid submission and receipt would be recorded electronically.

 It is economical and environmentally-friendly by reducing the need for printing and copying.